 Recent research has shown that depression can have many possible causes.
 Including out of whack mood regulation by your brain, genetic problems, stressful events or living conditions, prescription medications or other medical problems.

 It’s true that neurotransmitters are involved in the process that contributes to depression.
-But it’s usually not a matter of one neurotransmitter being too low and another too high.
+But it’s usually not a matter of one neurotransmitter being too low or another too high.

-The interaction of these neurochemical reactions make up a highly dynamic system that is responsible for your mood.
+The interaction of these neurochemical reactions make up a highly dynamic system that contributes to your mood.
 And how you perceive and experience life.